savelichalex/secure-config-manager/README.md

 ## Motivation

-Create configs for swift project doesn't easy.
-There is few problems with it.
+Creating configs for swift project is not an easy task.
+There are few problems with it.
-When you create with public keys, like OAuth tokens, you might don't want to add it under version control system.
-If you use git you add this file to `.gitignore`.
+When configs contain public keys, like OAuth tokens, probably you don't want to put them under version control system.
+If you use git you may add this file to `.gitignore`.
-But problem with it, that you must add this config to your project for main bundle.
+But also you have to add this config to your project into the main bundle.
-This is problem, because your project contain info about file, that doesn't exist in repo.
+That is a problem, because your project contains info about file, that doesn't exist in repo.

-You of course can create empty plist, add it to project, add it under version control and then don't track any changes on this file.
-Something like this `git update-index --assume-unchanged [path]`.
+Of course you can create empty plist, add it to the project, put it under version control and then not track any changes of this file.
+This will look similar to this: `git update-index --assume-unchanged [path]`.
-You now can add secret keys, and it not under version control.
+Now you can add secret keys, and it's not under version control.
 Good.
 Not so fast.
 Why?
-Because if you revert changes or anything else you lost all your keys.
+Because if you revert changes or anything else you'll lost all your keys.

-Another bad option with plist is code obfuscation.
-If somebody want's to know your keys, then he can easily find it `.ipa` file.
-Because this is resources!
+Another bad option with .plist is a code obfuscation.
+If someone wants to get your keys, he can easily find them in `.ipa` file, because .plist is a resource!

-Another one bad options is type safety.
-With plists you work with raw data, and need to cast every value.
+Another bad option is type safety.
+Plists work with raw data, and you need to cast its every value.
 This is awful.

 ## Solution

-Secure-config-manager is easy shell script that get your config (which not under version control) and generate code for it.
-First time they generate empty class with static properties, that is interface of our config.
+Secure-config-manager is a simple shell script that gets your config (which is not under version control) and generates code for it.
+At first time it generates an empty class with static properties -- that is an interface of our config.
 You can easily use it in your code.
-Script have options that must be embeded to build phases, which generate code with real data right in compilation and revert changes then.
+This script has options that must be embedded in build phases in order to generate code with real data during the compilation and have possibility to revert changes.

 ## Install

-Script available in `brew`
+Script is available in `brew`
 ```
 $ brew install secure-config-manager
 ```